betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 - RPM Limiter fixes
 - many other bugfixes, target updates, driver updates and fixes: valeriyvan

-This is the [full list](https://github.com/betaflight/betaflight/pulls?q=is%3Apr+milestone%3A4.5) of every firmware PR consdiered for 4.5.
+This is the [full list](https://github.com/betaflight/betaflight/pulls?q=is%3Apr+milestone%3A4.5) of every firmware PR considered during the development of 4.5.

 Wow!
 A huge THANK YOU to all our developers, testers and support people!